iml130/lotlan-scheduler/README.md

 ### Template

-Every *Template* definition starts with a *template* String.
-The *template* name has to be an *Uppercase String*.
+Every *Template* definition starts with a *Template* String.
+The *Template* name has to be an *Uppercase String*.

 #### Examples

 Valid Program:
 ```
-template Location
+Template Location
     type = ""
     name = ""
-end
+End
 ```

 Invalid Program:
 ```
-template Location!!
+Template Location!!
     type = ""
     name = ""
-end
+End

-template location2
+Template location2
     type = ""
     name = ""
-end
+End
 ```

 ### Instance

-Every *Instance* definition of a *template* type starts with an *Uppercase String* to indicate from which *template* we want to create an *instance*.
-The name of the *instance* have to be written as *Lowercase String*.
+Every *Instance* definition of a *Template* type starts with an *Uppercase String* to indicate from which *Template* we want to create an *Instance*.
+The name of the *Instance* have to be written as *Lowercase String*.

 #### Examples